ThePorofessor/Roguemon-Rivals-Tournament-Series/README.md

 ![Drafting Order Reference](Resources/DraftingOrder.png)

+#### First Pick
+Since there hasn't been any gameplay and Rivals doesn't do preliminary seeding, Round 1 pick order is entirely randomized at bracket creation.
+The player who is located on the top of the matchup in the bracket picks first on types 1 and 3 while the bottom player gains first pick on type 2.

+After Round 1, determining first pick is based on the previous rounds longest runs (personal bests or PBs).
+The player with the longest average PB across the three previous types gains first pick.
+Please note that only your furthest run in each type will be factored into the average, not all of your seeds.
+The first pick will be represented by placing the player with the longer average PB in the top portion of the bracket.

 **Pokemon Rankings by Zoga: (Good for pivot data opinions may vary)**
 [👉 Click here to view the Pokemon Rankings](https://docs.google.com/spreadsheets/d/1tiS6qI93a8kvGv_6gLdTAVDttsU-ztQQgtx_xshBj_c/edit)